Disappearance of Leah Roberts: Leaving college

 Against the wishes of her older siblings, Roberts dropped out of NCSU only months before completing her degree.
-Afterwards, Leah learned to play the guitar, took up photography, and adopted a pet kitten she named Bea.
-She also began spending time in local coffeehouses, writing poetry about the meaning of life, and making new friends.
-With one, Jeannine Quiller, and with her roommate, Nicole Bennett, Roberts discussed the idea of emulating Beat Generation novelist Jack Kerouac and going on a road trip to the West.
+Afterwards, she learned to play the guitar, took up photography and adopted a pet kitten she named Bea.
+Roberts also began spending time in local coffeehouses, writing poetry about the meaning of life and making new friends.
+With one, Jeannine Quiller, and with her roommate, Nicole Bennett, Roberts discussed the idea of emulating Beat Generation novelist Jack Kerouac and going on a road trip to the Western United States.

 Disappearance

-On the morning of March 9, 2000, Leah talked on the phone with Kara about her uncertain future plans.
+On the morning of March 9, 2000, Roberts talked on the phone with Kara about her uncertain future plans.
 The conversation ended with the understanding that the two would see each other soon.
 Later, in the early afternoon, Roberts and her roommate Nicole agreed to do some babysitting together the next day.
 Nicole left for work and returned later, at which point she noticed that Roberts and her white 1993 Jeep Cherokee were missing.
-Because Roberts had not maintained a consistent schedule since she dropped out of school, Nicole was not initially concerned about Roberts's absence.
+Because she had not maintained a consistent schedule since she dropped out of school, Nicole was not initially concerned about Roberts's absence.

 The next day, Roberts missed the babysitting appointment.
-By the end of March 11, Roberts was still absent, and her friends and family had been attempting to contact her.
-On March 13, Kara reported Leah missing to the Durham police.
+By the end of March 11, she was still absent, and her friends and family had been attempting to contact her.
+On March 13, Kara reported her sister missing to the Durham Police Department.

 Investigation

 Note, bank records, and security camera footage

-On March 14, Roberts's sister, Kara, and roommate Nicole searched Roberts's room.
-Many of Roberts's clothes and her kitten, Bea, were missing.
+On March 14, Kara and Nicole searched Roberts's room.
+Many of her clothes and her kitten, Bea, were missing.
 Kara and Nicole also found a note reading, "I'm not suicidal.
 I'm the opposite," that mentioned Jack Kerouac and included a drawing of the Cheshire Cat's grin.
 Along with the note, Kara and Nicole found a bundle of cash totaling approximately a month's worth of Roberts's share of rent and expenses.

 Since Kara still had power of attorney over Roberts's bank accounts, she was able to access her sister's financial records.
-Kara discovered that Roberts had withdrawn several thousand dollars on the afternoon of March 9, and that her debit card had been used to pay for a motel room near Memphis, Tennessee.
+She discovered that Roberts had withdrawn several thousand dollars on the afternoon of March 9 and that her debit card had been used to pay for a motel room near Memphis, Tennessee.
 Later transactions were purchases of gas or food, their locations suggesting that Roberts was traveling west along Interstate 40, then north on Interstate 5 after she reached I-40's western end in California.
 The last activity on Roberts's bank accounts was a gas purchase shortly after midnight on the morning of March 13 in Brooks, Oregon.
-Police later recovered security camera footage from the gas station, which showed her alone and apparently in good condition, although several times she peered out into the parking lot while waiting for her transaction to be completed.
+Police later recovered security camera footage from the gas station, which showed Roberts alone and apparently in good condition, although several times she peered out into the parking lot while waiting for her transaction to be completed.